 During our trip to Chicago we visited a few areas outside downtown.
 We went to a house party in Hyde Park, near the University of Chicago, which is a lovely neighborhood.
 Anybody who says “don’t go to the south side of Chicago” should also mention that Hyde Park is a fantastic area and it’s where the Chicago Museum of Science and Industry is located.

 We often try and visit the Greek districts in cities and Chicago has one of the best in the country around Halsted Street.
 We enjoyed a delicious dinner at Greek Islands restaurant and highly recommend it for visitors who appreciate good Greek food.
-Famous half Greek comedian Tiny Fey swears by the roast chicken over fries at the Athenian Room.
+Famous half Greek comedian Tiny Fey recommends the roast chicken over fries at the Athenian Room in TV interviews.
+I took her up on that recommendation, and it is as delicious as she says it is.
+Yes, how do those fries stay crispy as they swim in chicken gravy!?

 Little Italy in Chicago isn’t as big and bustling as Boston’s or Philadelphia’s.
 But for Italian American food enthusiasts, there are some gems.
 The roast beef sandwich at Conte di Savoia is one of the best I’ve eaten.
 Just ask for oil and vinegar on the sandwich instead of mayonnaise.
 Good sandwiches don’t need cheap condiments.